Personal training is a rewarding profession; it helps you make a good income and allows you to transform lives.

 Food journals also serve as one of the most effective ways to get a good image of what your client is up to, where they are coming from, and what it will take to get them where they want to be.

 Now that you and your client are quite familiar with each other, it’s the perfect time for your client to get familiar with the training itself.

-The first thing you will want to do is introduce the client to the different training concepts as they will apply to their intended goals.
+First, you will want to introduce the client to the training concepts they will apply to their intended goals.

-Your communication skills are very important here, especially if you’re dealing with clients who are stepping into exercise and fitness for the very first time.
+Your communication skills are important here, especially when dealing with clients stepping into exercise and fitness for the first time.

-What I mean by this is to try to keep things as simple as possible and try to temper your ego and exercise patients.
+What I mean by this is to try to keep things as simple as possible, temper your ego, and exercise patience.

 If a client spouts out a common false myth or displays a profound lack of understanding of something you deem a simple concept, take a deep breath and explain in a way that relates to their understanding.

 The last thing you want to do is come off as snarky or condescending.
 You want to be the gentle hand that guides.